-Take advantage of the introductory pricing of these two books.
-Order a copies for yourself, your friends, or your team.
+Order copies for yourself, your friends, and your team.
 Print and e-book versions are available!

 Check out several reviews!

 Best Season Yet: 12 Weeks to Train is designed to be used by coaches and athletes throughout a twelve-week training period, typical for many high school, college, and community-based athletic seasons.
 The sport?
 It doesn’t really matter.
 There is application to the runner, the football player, hoopster, gymnast, swimmer—or any other kind of sport.
 It is equally helpful for the individual athlete or team player.